SORAYAMARINHO/sorayamarinho/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at a Insurance Company, but I'm really looking for a new job.
+- 🔭 I’m currently working at a Insurance Company, but I'm studying to be a developer.
 - 🌱 I’m currently learning front end.
-- 🤔 I’m looking for help with improve in dev carrer.
+- 🤔 I’m looking for help with improve in dev carreer.
 - ⚡ Fun fact: I love run!
 -->